-Several states have already begun reporting flu-related deaths.
-Whether you’re the type who runs for the clinic as soon as the flu shot comes out, or you don’t believe in it, the virus is out there, and none of us are immune.
+There is no fixed date that flu season starts, but as the weather cools, that is when health officials begin to see more cases.
+As such, flu activity is likely to start ramping up in the U.S. Whether you’re the type who runs for the clinic as soon as the flu shot comes out or not, the virus is out there, and none of us are immune.

-According to the Centers for Disease Control and Prevention, colds are typically milder than the flu.
+According to the CDC, colds are typically milder than the flu.
 People who get a cold are more likely to have a runny or stuffy nose, and it does not generally result in serious health problems, such as bacterial infections, pneumonia or hospitalization.

 However, the flu can have serious complications, with symptoms generally becoming intense quickly, such as fever, chills and muscle or body aches.

 Here are some symptoms to be aware of in identifying whether you may have a cold or the flu.

 Emergent symptoms in children include: